Kim Kardashian Wears High-Cut White Bathing Suit In New Instagram Photo To Promote KKW Beauty

 According to Vox, Kim previously posted a video of her sisters complimenting her body.
 But the problem in this instance was that they were using the word “anorexic” as a compliment.

-“Your hair extensions, your ass, your tits, everything, they’re heavy, ’cause she’s f**king voluptuous,” Khloé Kardashian exclaims.
+“Your hair extensions, your ass, your t*ts, everything, they’re heavy, ’cause she’s f**king voluptuous,” Khloé Kardashian exclaims.
 “But she’s anorexic here,” Khloé continues, pointing at Kim’s waist and noting, “her arms are, like, pin-thin, they’re like my pinky.”

 Kendall also chimes in with the questionable compliments.